 So, who is this ‘Anne’?
-Well, the story goes, that there was a woman living in the building which makes up the east part of the building.
-Different variations of this story pop up, the premise is the same.
+Well, as the story goes, there was a woman living in the building which makes up the east part of the property.
+Different variations of this story pop up, but the premise is always the same.
 Suffering from a loss of a loved one, Anne threw herself over the railing of her second story balcony.
 Her body smashed into the brick courtyard below, cutting her life short.
 There are a few problems with this story, though, all of the variations.

 The first Anne associated with the 17Hundred90 Inn is Anne White, the wife of Steele White.
 Steele was the gentleman who was responsible for the building of the first two parts of the building.
 However, Steele was not around for the finish of construction.
 He died in a horse riding accident in 1823.
 His widow, Anne, was obviously heartbroken.
 This fits the story being told so far.
 However, after Steele died, she moved from the house.
 She moved out to the Isle of Hope, south of Savannah.
-She lived with her sister and her brother in law for a number of years.
-In addition to this, the part of the building that Anne reportedly jumped from, wasn’t even built until 1888.
-This two facts seem to rule out Anne White from being the Anne in the ghost story that is commonly told.
+There, she lived with her sister and her brother-in-law for a number of years.
+In addition to this, the part of the building that Anne reportedly jumped from wasn’t even built until 1888.
+These two facts seem to rule out Anne White from being the Anne in the ghost story that is commonly told.
 So, who else could it be?

 So, who is this ‘Anne’ who seems to haunt parts of the 17Hundred90 Inn?
 I don’t know.
 I can’t find anyone who lived there, named Anne, that fits the story.
 Is it possible that someone jumped from the balcony, killing themselves.
 I guess it is possible, even though I cannot find evidence to support this.
 I suspect that the ghost that everyone calls Anne is someone who was associated with the building, but not necessarily died there.